 My time at the EU left me with many impressions and some accomplishments.
 At the start it felt like I had been living in Rome all these years and was suddenly summoned to work in Vatican City.
 The impressive architecture of institutional buildings in Brussels, which I had so often walked past, now felt like cathedrals for democracy (and bureaucracy…), the centrality of Brussels in the European empire, even more epitomised by the inner Brussels bubble and hierarchies, its jargon and odd customs,… at times working for the EU felt similar to working for the Holy Roman Empire, especially when I would go on “missions” to spread the gospel of the EU’s cybersecurity and cyberdiplomacy.
 These cynical feelings eventually evaporated as I started understanding more about the inner workings of the greatest peace project (and experiment?) ever set up.
 I started developing a deep respect for the work of the European Union, despite all its defects.

 Providing research support for the EU’s cyberdiplomacy efforts felt quite meaningful, like we were contributing something useful.
-Every country in the world is navigating its way through the digital revolution, and the growing pains that this transformation brings.
+Every country in the world is navigating its way through the digital revolution.
 Mass societal connection to the information highway brings many benefits, but also exposes society to many vulnerabilities.
-It’s no secret that some countries like Russia, China and the US have been taking advantage of these vulnerabilities, and see strategic benefits in exploiting the digital holes that are left by those building our digital infrastructure at a breakneck speed.
-The EU’s vision on this global occurrence I found is one of collective progress.
-This strategy has paid off after the continent was ravaged by internal war.
-Cooperation works from the EU’s perspective.
+It’s no secret that some countries like Russia, China and the US have been taking advantage of these vulnerabilities.
+There’s strategic benefits in exploiting the digital holes that are left behind when we’re all building this digital infrastructure at a breakneck speed.
+The EU’s vision on this global occurrence is one of collective progress.
+Such a strategy previously paid off after the European continent was ravaged by internal war.
+Cooperation works from the EU’s perspective!
 This may seem a bit naive from the outside, but in the few years that I was working on the EU Cyber Direct project, I saw an EU trying to understand other countries and regions’ cybersecurity positions in order to collaborate better and really try to adapt its cooperation ideas to everyone participating in the global digital space.
 I saw how the EU and its member states have tried to broker conversations at the United Nations for peace and stability (sometimes clumsily, I’ll admit) and support other countries in developing cybersecurity strategies.

-I participated in a few of these support opportunities, speaking about EU cybersecurity cooperation in Costa Rica, Chile, Singapore and Ethiopia.
+I participated in a few of these support opportunities, speaking about EU cybersecurity cooperation in Costa Rica, Chile, Singapore and Ethiopia, the “missions”.
 Traveling for these conferences gave me new insights on how we think about security of the internet from different perspectives.
-I bundled these insights in 3 regional engagement mappings for the European External Action Services, one on Latin-America, perspectives which I condensed in a blog post for the Elcano Royal Institute, one on Africa, and one on Southeast Asia that is still forthcoming.
+I bundled these insights in 3 regional engagement mappings for the European External Action Services, one on Latin-America, perspectives which I condensed in a blog post for the Elcano Royal Institute, one on Africa, and one on Southeast Asia.
+Turns out, we’re all just… winging it?

 During my time working with the EU Cyber Direct project, we connected hundreds of experts, academics and digital rights activists to EU policymakers, putting them in the same room to exchange perspectives.
-The COVID-19 pandemic made that aspect harder, but working on cyberdiplomacy truly made me understand the value of human-to-human contact.
+The COVID-19 pandemic made that aspect harder, but working on cyberdiplomacy really made me understand the value of human-to-human contact.
 I mentioned this importance in my opening statement that I was honoured to make at the 2019 UN multistakeholder intersessional of the Open Ended Working Group on Developments in the Field of ICTs in the Context of International Security.
 My own little Greta Thunberg moment, only without it being seen by many people of course because who cares about some dry UN sessions on cybersecurity?
 I had to convince the VRT to let me write about what these UN meetings are about so people would be aware about the importance of this process.

 In the statement I made an analogy of human interaction to the DNS system.
 People are just as much connected through routing points that are of significant importance in their community as computers.
 These human routing points too have a role to play in connecting everyone in their directory to other parts of the world.
 This is for me what multistakeholderism is about.
-Now that I’m no longer working for the EU, it hopefully sounds more sincere when I say; the EU really wants to stimulate multistakeholder interactions to develop collaborative solutions for internet security.
+Now that I’m no longer working for the EU, it hopefully sounds more sincere when I say; the EU seems to really want to stimulate multistakeholder interactions to develop collaborative solutions for internet security.
 Perhaps the union doesn’t always come up with the best results or draws the right conclusions, but the intentions are valid.
 For this UN OEWG session, it funded the participation of 40 civil society actors out of 200-something participants.
-These are all routing points in their civil society community.
+These people were all routing points in their civil society community.
 They need to be in this room.
 Their presence is key to making sure a broad variety of actors has a say in the security and stability of the internet, so a robust human DNS must be built between them.

 Calling the January 6th incident the start of a civil war is perhaps hyperbolic, but it was symptomatic to the very real security issue stemming from the social web.
 The artificial wall held up in the international discussion between harmful code – harmful content also leaves a vacuum for those countries that are dealing with the growing pains of societal digital connection.
 There are many countries seeing the waves of instability stemming from the internet, but see no clear solution to avoid it from turning into conflict.
 Without global discussions on this issue, countries cannot support each other in finding viable, human rights-respecting solutions to this problem.
 This vacuum is easily filled by actors supporting more online repression and surveillance to guarantee stability.
-If I had had more time and space at the EUISS, I would have still written a brief about the need for global capacity building and best practice exchanges on dealing with disinformation in a rights-and-rules-respecting way.
+If I had more time and space at the EUISS, I would have still written a brief about the need for global capacity building and best practice exchanges on dealing with disinformation in a rights-and-rules-respecting way.
 I honestly believe this is an important next challenge where the EU can lead.
-I might however be too early for these efforts.
-The EU and other countries making policy decisions on this issue first needs to find its own balance, and gather more evidence for its policy making on this issue itself.
-We’re also still figuring out how to navigate this delicate issue and there hasn’t been a perfect modus operandus found anywhere.
-At some point it would be good for the EU to support other countries experimenting with rights-respecting interventions, to acquire evidence together, adapt to local contexts and investigate the effectiveness and impact of such interventions.
+I might however be too early in pushing for these efforts.
+The EU and other countries making policy decisions on this issue first needs to find their own balance, and gather more evidence for its policy making on this issue itself.
+We’re still figuring out how to navigate this delicate issue and there hasn’t been a perfect modus operandus found anywhere.
+At some point it would be good for the EU to support other countries experimenting with rights-respecting interventions, to acquire evidence together, adapt to local contexts and investigate the effectiveness and impact of certain platform regulations and interventions.

-When the mindset of a free and open internet starts disappearing from the security discussion, the internet will start fragmenting on several layers.
+When the mindset of a free and open internet starts taking a backseat in security discussions, the internet will start fragmenting on several layers.
 A lot has been written about how the internet will not fragment, especially on the DNS layer, but geopolitics can intervene in several other layers of the internet.
-For the last What If scenario that I made at the EUISS, I hypothesized what a fragmented internet would really look like on the Physical, Data and Application layers of the internet (loosely based on OSI & TCP/IP model).
+For the last What If scenario that I made at the EUISS, I hypothesized what a fragmented internet would really look like on a Physical, Data and Application layers of the internet (loosely based on OSI & TCP/IP model).